 1. eBay – it’s a classic!

-I feel like not enough people still use eBay, but I do.
-The great thing about it is that you can auction your things or have a Buy It Now price (or both), you can accept offers and easily sell in bundles like mentioned in point number 5 above.
+The great thing about eBay is that you can auction your things or have a Buy It Now price (or both), you can accept offers and easily sell in bundles like mentioned in point number 5 above.

-2. Depop – This is popular amongst teens and young adult
+2. Depop – This is popular amongst teens and young adults

 Mainly clothes, shoes and accessories are sold on Depop.
 A lot of people will offers swaps too where you swap items of similar value so you can get rid of your thing whilst receiving something you actually want.